BCDA-APS/gestalt/README.md

 * A 'thumbnail.png' file to give a visual representation of what a generated file might look like.

-* And a 'layout.yml' file which describes the actual templating of the screen to generate.
+* And at least a single yml file which describes the actual templating of the screen to generate.